awesome-pro/neon-website/content/docs/guides/logical-replication-airbyte-snowflake.md

 ### Complete the source setup

 To complete your source setup, click **Set up source** in the Airbyte UI.
 Airbyte will test the connection to your database.
-Once this succeeds, you've successfully configured an Airbyte LangChainsource for your Neon database.
+Once this succeeds, you've successfully configured an Airbyte LangChainsource for your Unique database.

 ## Configure Snowflake as a destination